All clients must provide advanced notice if you recently performed laser skin treatments in the procedure area or laser eye surgery.

 |Day||What to Expect|

-|For 4 Weeks||After the procedure is best to not use creams that contain acids or ingredients that will lighten or exfoliate the skin.|
+|For 4 Weeks||Continued Lip Care: Continue to avoid using any creams, balms, or medications that contain acids or ingredients that will lighten or exfoliate the skin.|